You Are Doing Split-Squats Incorrectly You Terrible Human 2.0

 What mistakes do people make?

-EXCESSIVE ANTERIOR PELVIC TILT THROUGHOUT
+MISTAKE #1 EXCESSIVE ANTERIOR PELVIC TILT THROUGHOUT

 Why is this a problem?

-Well, a lot of the time it isn't a problem, especially when people genetically have a very tilted pelvis.
+A lot of the time it isn't a problem, especially when people genetically have a very tilted pelvis.

 If you are in a big anterior tilt at the top of the movement it will only be made worse at the bottom position of the movement where it is more difficult to control the pelvis.